AyubAhmed0/final-team-project/README-main.md

 # README.md

 Designed by Team Terrafourm!
-This project has been completed by Ayub Ahmed,Rik Deakin, Alexander Nichols and Sahr Malik
+This project has been completed by Ayub Ahmed, Rik Deakin, Alexander Nichols and Sahr Malik

 ## Overview
 This repository contains the Northcoders final group project.
 The objective was to deploy a full-stack web application to AWS cloud using the tools and technologies we have learned over the past 13 weeks.
 We aimed to follow DevOps principles, automate CI/CD pipelines and to create an infrastructure that is secure and scalable.